fahadalotibi2002/fahad_pos/README.md

 # The Fahad_POS Java class encapsulates the functionality of a comprehensive Point of Sale (POS) system designed for a grocery store.
-This system is structured to streamline essential operations, leveraging object-oriented principles for efficient management of sales, inventory updates, and sales reporting.
-The code incorporates exception handling and user input validation to enhance robustness and user experience.

-Upon execution, the program initializes a GroceryStore object, establishing a connection to the inventory file named "inventory1.txt."
+This system is structured to streamline essential operations, leveraging object-oriented principles for efficient Upon execution, the program initializes a GroceryStore object, establishing a connection to the inventory file named "inventory1.txt."
 The user is greeted with a welcoming message, and an intuitive menu is presented, offering distinct options for various aspects of grocery store management.

 The menu-driven system enables users to seamlessly initiate the sales process, updating the inventory dynamically as transactions occur.
 The processSale method, invoked upon selecting option 1, facilitates a smooth and user-friendly sales experience.
 It incorporates a loop mechanism to handle scenarios where users need to navigate back within the sales process, ensuring flexibility and ease of use.